maazu/deepJSCC-feedback/README.md

                [--target_analysis]
 ```

-If the help is working without any error you then you can run this simple command code to fire your modal.
-So far it's not working well, but this will help you to get started.
+If the help output is produced without any error, then you can run this simple command code to fire your modal.
+So far this modal is running on some extent but you see additional errors, you will need to make some changes in the jssc.py file accordingly.
+I have test this modal on 3 layers and it was working fine however it crashed as I change the image dataset forexample the imagenet dataset is not working properly.

 ```
 !python jscc.py --dataset_train kodak --conv_depth 3 --n_layers 3